Found Conditions

-This year, “Metropolis” magazine named them both to its annual Future 100 list— a national recognition of the top emerging design professionals, 25 graduating architecture students in the United States and Canada, selected from faculty nominations across North America.
+This year, Metropolis magazine named them both to its annual Future 100 list — a national recognition of the top emerging design professionals, including 25 graduate architecture students, in the United States and Canada, selected from faculty nominations across North America.

 Their three years at UCLA have been dense with opportunity.
-Working with their studio instructor and AUD vice chair Kutan Ayata, both are completing a year-long research project set in a speculative 2066.
-The prompt was to imagine LA 40 years from now as if it has already happened.
-They’ve been building from a moment when climate, urban policy, and the American landscape have all shifted in ways that are still unfolding now.
+Working with their studio instructor and Architecture and Urban Design (AUD) vice chair Kutan Ayata, both are completing a yearlong research project set in a speculative 2066.
+The prompt was to imagine L.A.
+40 years from now as if it has already happened.
+They've been building from a moment when climate, urban policy and the American landscape have all shifted in ways that are still unfolding now.

 EmaLee's focus is on the background characters of Los Angeles — the cracked stucco, the brick facades held together with seismic tie-backs, the MacGyvered and the overlooked.